People Analytics

 More than 9 in 10 (94%) business leaders indicated that people analytics improves the functionality of HR, which is not to say in any way that it replaces HR professionals’ responsibilities but rather enhances their effectiveness.
 It empowers HR professionals with the tools and insights needed to make decisions that positively impact the organization’s overall performance and the well-being of its workforce.

-Decision-Making Approach: Traditional HR practices often rely on experience, intuition and qualitative observations.
+• Smarter decision-making: Traditional HR practices often rely on experience, intuition, and qualitative observations.
 People analytics, on the other hand, leverages data-driven insights and quantitative analysis to inform decision-making.

-Proactivity vs. Reactivity: HR practices have historically been reactive, responding to issues as they arise.
-People analytics enables a more proactive approach, allowing organizations to anticipate challenges, plan for the future and take preventive measures.
+• Proactivity vs. reactivity: HR practices have historically been reactive, responding to issues as they arise.
+People analytics enables a more proactive approach, helping organizations to anticipate challenges, plan for the future, and take preventive measures.

 Why People Analytics Matters to HR Professionals